 This report provides a resumé of the development applications processed by Delegated Authority from 1 June 2000 to 30 June 2000.

-That Council NOTES the determinations made under Delegated Authority in relation to the applications described in this report.
+That Council NOTES the determinations made under Delegated Authority in relation to the applications described in Report CJ194-07/00.